 Educating our employees and providing healthcare

-All our businesses in areas of high HIV/Aids prevalence run 'peer educator' programmes, which aim to inform our employees, encourage VCT and reduce the stigma associated with HIV/Aids.
-On 31 March 2012 we had 1,847 peer educators, equating to one peer educator in for every 13 employees in high prevalence countries.
+All our businesses in areas of high HIV/Aids prevalence run peer educator programmes which aim to inform our employees, encourage VCT and reduce the stigma associated with HIV/Aids.
+On 31 March 2013 we had 1,733 peer educators, equating to one peer educator for every 12 employees in high-prevalence countries.

-VCT plays an important role in ensuring that HIV positive employees and their spouses get early access to managed healthcare programmes (MHC).
+VCT plays an important role in ensuring that HIV-positive employees and their spouses get early access to managed healthcare programmes.
 We encourage all our employees, and their spouses, to participate in annual VCT.
-Last year, 62% of employees in high prevalence countries were tested.
-This is a decrease from last year (74%) as our Zimbabwean business has been included for the first time.
-In addition, we tested 2,578 spouses or dependants, a 32% increase on the previous 12 months.
+In 2013 54% of employees in high-prevalence countries were tested compared with 62% in 2012.

 Extending our reach

-We recognise the role we can play in the local communities using our expertise to share our proven internal programmes with those that may benefit in our supply chain.
-As such, we have provided access to education programmes, VCT and treatment to many groups in our supply chain, including small scale farmers, truck drivers and hospitality workers.
+We work with local communities and our supply chain partners by sharing our expertise and our proven internal programmes.
+In so doing, we have provided access to education programmes, VCT and treatment to many groups in our supply chain, including small-scale farmers, truck drivers and hospitality workers.

 Find out moreExplore our performance in more